clevergadget/thee-seeks/README.md

 # thee-seeks
-a library to generate and distribute contextually appropriate affiliative positivity and confidence to ai agents through vibe alone
+a set of instructions to generate and distribute contextually appropriate affiliative positivity and confidence to ai agents.